Billy Dardis

 Billy Dardis (born 31 January 1995) is an Irish rugby union player.
-He is the captain of the Ireland national rugby sevens team, and also plays for UCD in Division 1A of the All Ireland League.
+He is the captain of the Ireland national rugby sevens team, and also plays for Terenure College RFC in Division 1A of the All Ireland League.

 Youth

 In his youth, Dardis played rugby with Naas RFC.
 In secondary school, Dardis initially played for Newbridge College in Kildare, where he also played Gaelic football.
 Dardis switched to Terenure College, where he focused on rugby, and he played with Terenure in the Leinster Schools Senior Cup.
 Dardis also featured for Leinster at both u-18 and u-19 youth levels.

 Club

 Dardis entered the Leinster academy in 2013.
 Dardis also played for UCD.
 After three years in the Leinster academy, he was awarded his first fully professional contract ahead of the 2016–17 season.
 After making no appearances for the province, however, Dardis left at the end of the 2016–17 season with Leinster not offering a new contract.